hash-bang/Monoxide/README.md

 		.where('widgets.enabled', true)
 		.exec(handler);

 Will *not* work in Mongo or Mongoose due to the way that populate is a late binding.
-Mongoloid however will see that widgets needs populating THEN the where needs to be executed later on and actually make all this work.
+Monoxide however will see that widgets needs populating THEN the where needs to be executed later on and actually make all this work.

 Deep population